PhilipQuirke/SkyCombAnalystHelp/README.md

 # SkyComb Analyst Help

 ## Purpose
-The SkyComb Analyst tool helps environmentalists, conservationalists & scientists use a drone as a scientific tool to collect information on wild animal populations in an automated, robust, repeatable, cost-effective & safe way.
+The SkyComb Analyst tool helps environmentalists, conservationists & scientists use a thermal drone as a scientific tool to collect information on wild animal populations in an automated, robust, repeatable, cost-effective & safe way.

 ## Video Introduction